cloudamqp/java-amqp-example/README.md

 ## Components of a Java worker process

-A java worker process on Heroku comprises of 4 parts:
+A java worker process on Heroku comprises of 3 parts:

-1. Your application code that you want executed as a worker
-2. Your application code dependencies
-3. How to assemble your application with Maven
-4. How to invoke your worker using the Procfile
+1. Application code
+2. A maven build file (pom.xml) that defines the dependencies and how to assemble the application
+3. A Procfile defining how the process is launched

 ### Types of Worker processes